entangledloops/conemu/README.md

 I've made some enhancements to the vanilla ConEmu settings that I think a wide audience might enjoy, if you're using a setup that involves these three components.

+## Download ##

+Right-click and select "Save as...": [ConEmu.xml](http://www.entangledloops.com/config/ConEmu.xml)

 ## Install ##

-1) Download [ConEmu.xml](http://www.entangledloops.com/config/ConEmu.xml) by right-clicking and "Save as..."

-2) In ConEmu settings (or upon install), choose "Import..." and select the file.
+In ConEmu settings (or upon install), choose "Import..." and select the file.
 That's it!

 ## Notes ##